wanggaoteng/atmega328p/README.md

   * reset: software reset of atmega328p.

 ## Auxiliary files in demo
-DO NOT DELETE/MODIFY ANY OF THEM.
+DO NOT DELETE/MODIFY ANY OF THEM, otherwise the dwdebug.exe will not get the COM number automatically.
   * serial.txt: store the COM number, which the dwdebug needed.
   * serial.bat: called by Makefile, analysis serial.txt, and get the COM number.